What is Wallenberg syndrome?

 - problems with body temperature sensation

-- trouble walking
+- difficulty walking

-The syndrome can also cause changes in your heart rate (bradycardia) and blood pressure (hypo- and hypertension).
-Make sure to discuss any symptoms you have with your healthcare provider.
-Every bit of information can help in making the diagnosis.
+The syndrome can also cause bradycardia, or a slow heart rate, and low or high blood pressure.
+Discuss any symptoms you have with your doctor.
+Every bit of information can help them make a diagnosis.

-In some cases, you may be prescribed medication.
-You may be given pain medication if you have chronic or long-lasting pain.
-A blood thinner, such as heparin or warfarin, may be prescribed to help reduce or dissolve the blockage in the artery.
+Your doctor may prescribe medication.
+Pain medication can help treat chronic or long-lasting pain.
+Alternatively, they may prescribe a blood thinner, such as heparin or warfarin, to help reduce or dissolve the blockage in the artery.
 This can also help to prevent future blood clots from forming.
-Sometimes an anti-epileptic or anti-seizure drug called gabapentin can help with your symptoms.
+Sometimes an anti-epileptic or antiseizure drug called gabapentin can help with your symptoms.